 Before development starts, development plans must be submitted to, approved and endorsed by the responsible authority.
 When endorsed, the plans will form part of this permit.

 The plans must be fully dimensioned and drawn to scale.
-The plans must be generally in accordance with the application plans 'Golden Plains Wind Farm: Site Layout - Inset Maps 1- 6,' dated 24 April 2018 (Jacobs), and must include:
+The plans must be generally in accordance with the application plans ’Golden Plains Wind Farm: Development Plans V39-03’ dated 1 December 2020, and must include:

 the final location,specifications,materials and finishes of the wind energy facility